fermyon/developer/content/cloud/variables.md

 Spin supports dynamic application variables.
 Instead of being static, their values can be updated without modifying the application, creating a simpler experience for rotating secrets, updating API endpoints, and more.

 These variables are defined in a Spin application manifest (in the `[variables]` section) and are provided by a configuration provider.
 When using Spin locally, the configuration provider can be Vault for secrets or host environment variables.
 You can refer to the [dynamic configuration documentation](../spin/dynamic-configuration.md) to learn how to configure variables locally.
-In Fermyon Cloud, you can set and update variables for Spin applications using the spin cloud variables CLI.
+In Fermyon Cloud, you can set and update variables for Spin applications using the [`spin cloud variables`](./cloud-plugin.md#variables) command.

 This tutorial will guide you through the process of creating a simple application that validates passwords.